Nao/Lestrades-Prices/README.md

 1. **Price Fetching**
    - Fetches prices for games and items listed on multiple sites (Lestrades, SteamTrades, Barter.vg, SteamGifts, etc.).
    - Special handling for items like “Sack of Gems” and “Mann Co.
-Supply Crate Key,” fetched from alternate sources.
+Supply Crate Key,” fetched from alternate sources. *Gems do not currently work*
    - Prices are cached locally to reduce redundant requests and improve performance.

 2. **Caching**